Sticky Icon

 Understanding Hypothyroidism

 Hypothyroidism arises from various etiologies, including autoimmune thyroiditis, iodine deficiency, thyroid surgery, and certain medications.
 The condition manifests when the thyroid gland fails to produce sufficient thyroxine (T4) and triiodothyronine (T3) hormones, leading to metabolic slowdown and a myriad of clinical manifestations.
 Patients with hypothyroidism often present with nonspecific symptoms, including fatigue, weight gain, cold intolerance, dry skin, constipation, hair loss, depression, cognitive impairment, and menstrual irregularities.
 Diagnosis relies on comprehensive clinical assessment, including thyroid function tests and evaluation of clinical signs and symptoms.
+In addition to conventional methods, hypothyroidism treatment in Ayurveda focuses on correcting the root imbalances in the body through personalized herbal formulations, dietary changes, and lifestyle interventions.

 Conventional Treatment